ieee-vgtc/ieeevis.org/content/info/presenter-information/final-information-paper-authors.md

 You can submit a video of your work for inclusion in the digital archive.
 TVCG requires that supplemental material is also peer-reviewed, hence, this is only allowed if you have already submitted a video and if the reviewers have found it acceptable.
 Videos are usually up to 5 minutes in length, and you may also include other supplemental material such as additional images or source code.
 The IEEE submission system includes information on how to do so.

-At least one author per accepted paper must register to present the work.
-There will be no fast-forward presentations at VIS this year.
+At least one author per accepted paper must register to present the work, which will be indicated in the IEEE submission system.

 ## Video Preview Submission